KandilKhaled/neocortexapi/Liam_resarch/Serialize_methods.md

 Then it creates the key-value pair object by calling the Activator.CreateInstance method passing the type of the key-value pair, the key and the value as arguments.
 It returns the deserialized key-value pair object.

-## Method DeserializeCell from 787 to 868
+## Method DeserializeCell from 787 to 796

 private static object DeserializeCell(StreamReader sr, string propName)

+## Method T DeserializeIEnumerable from 798 to 868

+private static T DeserializeIEnumerable<T>(StreamReader sr, string propName)

+## Method DeserializeMultidimensionalArray from 870 to 931

+private static Array DeserializeMultidimensionalArray(StreamReader sr, string propName, Type arrayType)

+## Method CastListToType from 933 to 938

+private static object CastListToType(List<object> enumerable, Type elementType)

+## Method DeserializeDictionary from 940 to 1003

+private static T DeserializeDictionary<T>(StreamReader sr, string propName)

 ***Some definitions***
 ###### Helper method
 > A helper method is a small, reusable piece of code that performs a specific task and can be called from other parts of the program to perform that task.